mpv-player/mpv/DOCS/man/options.rst

     the first song in the stream.
 Well, you won't get anything useful either way if the seek is outside of mpv's cache.

+``--demuxer-lavf-propagate-opts=<yes|no>``
+    Propagate FFmpeg-level options to recursively opened connections (default: yes).
+This is needed because FFmpeg will apply these settings to nested AVIO contexts automatically.
+On the other hand, this could break in certain situations - it's the FFmpeg API, you just can't win.

+    This affects in particular the ``--timeout`` option and anything passed with ``--demuxer-lavf-o``.

+    If this option is deemed unnecessary at some point in the future, it will be removed without notice.

 ``--demuxer-mkv-subtitle-preroll=<yes|index|no>``, ``--mkv-subtitle-preroll``
     Try harder to show embedded soft subtitles when seeking somewhere.
 Normally, it can happen that the subtitle at the seek target is not shown due to how